 There, in a squat building with red bottle cap emblazonments, nestled between a liquor store and a church, sits Bash Bish Brew and ‘Que.

 The barbecue joint’s menu hangs in the glass front just above a black pig cutout that shows if the restaurant is open or not.
-And the menu is littered with southern favorites: pulled pork platters, behemoth brisket, succulent sausage, melty mac and cheese and creamy collards.
+And the menu, one of which is taped next to the pig, is littered with southern favorites: pulled pork platters, behemoth brisket, succulent sausage, melty mac and cheese and creamy collards.
 The place even offers pizza, burgers, nachos and loaded fries for those with a barbecue aversion.

 Available sauces are also listed on the front of the menu.
 There’s an “Ol’ Fashioned,” which, from its name, its taste can be deduced.
 There’s a “Habanero Maple,” a sweet and spicy taste bud attack, and then there’s “Hot Carolina Vinegar,” a two-state classic.